Julius Hodge: Post-playing career

 On May 18, 2015, Buffalo Bulls head coach Nate Oats announced that Hodge would serve as the Director of Player Development for the State University of New York at Buffalo.

 On March 29, 2016, Hodge joined his former college coach Herb Sendek as an assistant coach at Santa Clara University.

 On April 26, 2018, Hodge joined the staff of Jean Prioleau at San Jose State as an assistant coach.

-In July 2021, Hodge became an assistant coach at Arkansas Little Rock.
+In July 2021, Hodge became an assistant coach at Little Rock.

-Personal
+Personal life

 After visiting a nightclub on April 8, 2006, Hodge was on Interstate 76 in North Denver around 2:00 a.m. when another vehicle pulled alongside his and fired several shots.
 Hodge was told he came within 5 minutes of bleeding to death.
 The case has yet to be solved.